I experienced some of the highest highs that anyone can ever experience in their life.

 What I have learnt throughout my very short 36 years on this planet, is to always see the positive side of everything.
 I’m a creative person, I run numerous businesses focussing life, health and well-being.
 I’ve developed products to assist performance and recovery, which I continue to use on a daily basis.

 But what’s most important to me about my life, and what I am very proud of, is that when I have failed, I have learnt to forgive myself, refocus and bounce back.

 You might ask why I think this is so important?

 It’s simple – I’ve been able to build my character, have a stronger belief of who I am, know what my priorities are in life that make me a better husband, father and man.

-I’ve alway said that ‘There is no such thing as failure, IT’S ALL FEEDBACK’.
-If we can’t sit down, debrief and look at our past, then how do we learn from what went right, and also, what went wrong?
-If I stood behind the blocks and continued to focus on what happened in the past, then my mind and my head wouldn’t be clear to focus on the job ahead.
-My experience with life is that it’s exactly the same.
+I’ve always said that ‘There is no such thing as failure, IT’S ALL FEEDBACK’.
+If we can’t sit down, reflect, debrief and examine our past, then how do we learn what went wrong, but importantly build on what went right!

-If we never take the time to reflect on the past, learn from our mistakes, broken relationships, failed businesses, missed opportunities and so on, then how do we know that we’re growing as an individual?
+If we never take the time to reflect on the past, learn from our mistakes, broken relationships, failed businesses, missed opportunities and many other events that are thrown our way, then how do we know that we’re growing as an individual?
 My coach use to always say to me ‘If you always do what you’ve always done, then you’ll always get what you’ve always got’.

-Though, if our mind is always focused on the negative events that we’ve done through out our lives, then how do we free ourselves to have the strengths to set and achieve new goals, rise to new challenges and keep fighting on when we’re continually being knocked down from every angle on a daily basis?
+If our mind is always focused on all the negatives, then how do we free ourselves to have the strengths to set and achieve new goals, rise to new challenges and keep fighting on, when sometimes we feel that we are continually being knocked down from every direction?